LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Bree-land_Stonemason.md

 ## Behavior

-Bree-land Stonemason will wander around their stonemasonry when not selling goods.
+Bree-land Stonemasons will wander around their stonemasonry when not selling goods.
 Upon death, a silver coin will float above the ground where they died, signifying that they will respawn here after a short period of time.

 ## Equipment